lsst-dm/dmtn-056/design.rst

 written, after it is written we do not expect the name to change and hence record it in the database; this reduces the need for implementations to be aware of past configurations in addition to their current confirguration.
-For multi-file composite datasets, this field should be NULL, and another table (TBD) can be used to associate the composite with its leaf-node :ref:`Datasets
+For multi-file composite datasets, this field should be ``NULL``, and another table (TBD) can be used to associate the composite with its leaf-node :ref:`Datasets
 <Dataset>`.